 According to his accounts and graduate school fieldwork, instruments from Asia prominently featured drone—the consistent repetition of a singular note, or set of notes— rather than melody—a linear set of notes that comprised a pleasing, musical harmony.
 In a paper presented at the International Conference on the Traditional Drama and Music of Southeast Asia, Maceda discussed his research on Philippine instrumentation and states, “In bamboo scrapers for example, there is neither a scale nor a melody to speak of.”
 He later described these instruments as producing single, steady rhythms—the drone—that he uses consistently in Cassettes 100’s composition.
 The sounds that he recorded onto the cassettes produce a complete musical composition that, according to his press release, was “based not on melody, but on densities, permutations, filters, windows and screens.”
 Cassettes 100’s score also designates long sections in which one note is played repeatedly over a span of time, including a few pages labeled “Grains,” which lists drums, pebbles, aluminum and leaves as its instrumentation in the margin notes of the score.

 The recording of Cassettes 100 from its original performance at the CCP begins with Maceda counting down from 10 to 0 over a loudspeaker.
-The recordings sounds similar to the shuffle of everyday life mixed with instances of music.
+The recordings sound similar to the shuffle of everyday life mixed with instances of music.
 Gentle strains of flute, crinkling paper, popping and banging noises, and the sound of raindrops consistently hitting a pavement are among those heard alongside the buzzing murmur of people’s voices in the recording.
 The bustle of the physical crowd moving about the CCP remains indistinguishable from the sound generated by the pre-recorded cassettes.
 This crowd was generated not only through the noise produced by the immediate presence of people in the CCP, but was also through the pre-recorded cassettes, extending the crowd’s presence beyond the time and space of Cassettes 100.

 In Listening to Noise and Silence, Salomé Voegelin analyzes the social aspect of noise—the drone in particular— and its capacity to render the dense phenomenological sensation of a crowd through aural perception.
 Voegelin explains: